rithwik00/rithwik00/README.md

 ### Hi there, 👋

-- 🔭 I’m currently ...a third year computer engineering Student
+- 🔭 I’m currently ... a Final year Computer Engineering Student
 - 🌱 I’m currently exploring ...
 Data Science and ML
 - 🤔 I’m looking for help with ... improving algorithms and data-structure
 - 💬 Ask me about ...
 Anything